 About Dena'ina Qenaga

-Dena’ina is the traditional language of the Cook Inlet and the Kenai Peninsula.
+Dena’ina is the traditional language of the Cook Inlet and the Kenai Peninsula and up to Lake Iliamna.
 The name Dena’ina comes from two parts: dena meaning person and ina, the human plural marker in Dena’ina.
 About 50 people speak Dena'ina as a first language.
 Dena’ina language classes are held at Kenai Peninsula College and at the University of Alaska Anchorage.

 Dena’ina, like many other Alaska languages, is polysynthetic, meaning a whole sentence can be expressed with just one word.
 For example, the single word nuntnghel'ił means ‘I will see you again.’